Why is an SEO Website Technical Audit Important?

 Any broken link, whether internal or external, can be bad for SEO and user experience, which can lead to lower rankings.
 Use your crawl report to identify any links that are broken and fix them as soon as possible.

 12. Perform a Backlink Audit

 Use a tool such as the popular Ahrefs to identify websites that are linking to your content.
-By assessing your link profile you can identify areas you can focus on with your link building and you can even assess your competitors’ backlinks and work to outperform them.
+By assessing your link profile you can identify areas you can focus on with your natural link building and you can even assess your competitors’ backlinks and work to outperform them.

 13. Duplicate Content Review

 Over half of all websites have duplicate content issues, either internally or with external websites.
 We use a service such as Copyscape to run regular duplicate content checks.
 It’s important to do a complete content audit of your website.
 Duplicate content can cause confusion for the search engines and negatively impact your SEO.